 With those new languages and divisions came new cultures and new conflicts.
 Africans who were now under French rule were used as soldiers to fight against Africans who were now under German rule.
 And with neither group able to speak to the other, conflicts between the two raged unchecked.

-The divisions created by alien colonizers – be they Arabic or Europeans – last to this very day.
+The divisions created by alien colonizers – be they Arabic, Europeans, or Chinese – last to this very day.